Finite-time blowup for a Navier-Stokes model equation for the self-amplification of strain: Introduction

-so in the model equation, we are dropping the term that is orthogonal to $S$ in $L^2,$ while keeping the two terms that contribute to the evolution in time of the $L^2$ norm to first order.
+We will refer to \eqref{StrainModel} as the strain self-amplification model equation, because it isolates the interaction of the strain with itself, discarding the nonlocal interaction with the vorticity and the effects of advection.
+In the model equation, we are dropping a combination of terms that are orthogonal to $S$ in $L^2,$ while keeping the two terms that contribute to the evolution in time of the $L^2$ norm to first order.
 We will also show that for solutions of the strain self-amplification model equation

 so the strain self-amplification model equation does in fact have the same identity for enstrophy growth as the Navier--Stokes equation, and consequently has a regularity criterion for $\lambda_2^+$ in the critical Lebesgue spaces $L^p_t L^q_x$ entirely analogous to the regularity criterion for the Navier--Stokes equation in Theorem \ref{NSregcrit}.